-Attracting visitors to your store through occasional promotions, events, and a killer website is a great start, but how do you turn those visitors into customers?
+Attracting visitors to your store through occasional promotions, events, and a killer website is a great start.

-There are a lot of ways... like having well-appointed and serviced fitting rooms, by providing sufficient mirrors, by making the goal of your salespeople to make a connection...all can help create a shopping experience that makes customers want to buy your products at your regular prices.
+There are a lot of in-store factors influencing a purchase decision.
+Things like well-appointed and serviced fitting rooms, sufficient mirrors, and visual merchandising can help create a shopping experience that makes customers want to buy your products at your regular prices.

-That connection is the most important factor, as it is the springboard for dialogue between shopper and salesperson.
+Connection is the most important factor in sales.
+It is the springboard for dialogue between shopper and salesperson.
 The rapport that follows is the stickiness that creates loyal customers.

-Look up the definition of rapport sometime.
+Look up the definition of rapport sometimes.
 Never mind, here it is:

 How often do you believe your customers leave your store feeling this way about their experience?

-How often do your customers feel like they had any relationship with the person who rang up their purchase, let alone a close and harmonious one?
+How often do your customers feel like they had any relationship with the person who rang up their purchase?

 I’m guessing if you’re like most retailers, not often.

 Too many younger salespeople have never developed their ability to communicate on a truly personal level.
+They haven’t had to and haven’t seen it modeled.
 Without that ability, there is no hope of building rapport.

 They see those employees with their hands in their pockets avoiding eye contact with customers.